shinken-monitoring/mod-mongo-logs/README.md

 ```

-The module configuration is defined in the file: mongo-logs.cfg.
+The module configuration is defined in the file: `mongo-logs.cfg`.

 Default configuration needs to be tuned up to your MongoDB configuration.